swapnilmn/Assignment_1-CS6910/README.md

     'loss_function': 'CE'}
  6. Plot and integrate wandb to keep track using wandb.
 The best model can be found here [link](https://api.wandb.ai/links/ed22s009/eq8tg2wj).
 The code for question 7 can be found here.
 The wandb visualisation for question 7 can be found here [link](https://github.com/swapnilmn/Assignment_1-CS6910/blob/master/Assignment_1_Question7.ipynb).

+# Question 8
+Approch:
+1. Implemented a function to calculate the squared error loss.
+L = 1/2 * (predicted_value - actual_value) ^ 2
+2. Took the outputs of both squared error loss and cross entropy loss for a given set of predictions and actual values.
+3. Integrate the outputs of squared error loss and cross entropy loss to see a plot automatically generated on wandb.

+The code for implementing these steps can be found in the [link](https://github.com/swapnilmn/Assignment_1-CS6910/blob/master/Assignment_1_Question8.ipynb).
+You can also check the wandb visualisation for question 8 by clicking on the [link](https://api.wandb.ai/links/ed22s009/oajvd33r).